 The Ohio Attorney General can be very useful in getting that accomplished.
 First, their website provides citizens with a good explanation of a background check.
 Second, it offers a clear pathway for those who need to obtain one.

 For those who wish to learn more about the State of Ohio background check rules and regulations, reading through the Frequently Asked Questions section can be helpful.
-They also provide a list of authorized Webcheck locations who can take fingerprints and send it to the BCI.10
+They also provide a list of authorized Webcheck locations that can take fingerprints and send them to the BCI.10

 The list is quite complete and suggests locations all over the state.
 The places mentioned in it can provide citizens with an official background check.
 Also, most locations on the list perform both BCI and FBI background checks.